ColinKennedy/USD-Cookbook/guides/asset_composition_arcs.md

 `model_v1.usda` and replaced it with `model_v2.usda`!

 This works because USD's reference composition arc has unlimited referencing.
-That said, this makes avoid using references as a replacement for sublayers if you can because keeping track of all those layers makes references much slower than sublayers.
+That said, avoid using references as a replacement for sublayers if you can help it.
+Keeping track of nested layers makes references much slower than sublayers.
 But if you can't avoid needing this feature then the `</root>` technique will no doubt be helpful.

 There's one more use-case for `</root>` which will be explained, below.